FAQ

 I. Lower Long-Term Maintenance

-Rubber doesn’t require sealing or re-treatment like cork, which may need periodic waxing or polyurethane coating to prevent drying and cracking.
+Rubber does not require sealing or re-treatment like cork, which may need periodic waxing or polyurethane coating to prevent drying and cracking.

 J. Wider Temperature Tolerance